enesmanan/icp-rust-workshop/motoko_workshop/README.md

-## To Do Project
+# To Do Project

-A simple to-do list app with Motoko language.
+A simple to-do list app with [Motoko](https://internetcomputer.org/docs/current/motoko/main/motoko).

 ## Requirements